voc/voctomix/README.md

  - [Voctogui](./voctogui/), a GUI implementation in GTK controlling the core's functionality and giving visual feedback of the mixed video
  - Voctotools (tbd.), a Collection of Tools and Examples on how to talk to the core-process, feeding and receiving video-streams

-## Status
- - The Voctocore is functional completed.
-There is one Bug/Design-Issue in GStreamer which currently prevents real-world use but a Patch is beeing worked on.
-See Below.
- - The Voctogui is close to complete in respect to visual experience and interaction.
-It's currently not able to communicate wirg the Server

 ## Patch policy
 The main Goal of Voxtomix is to build a Videomixer that suites the C3Vocs requirements, which means it will not directly suite your Requirements.
 We are not planning to make it an all-purpose Tool.
 Instead, you are encouraged to fork Voctomix and modify it to your needs.
 The code should be simple enough to do this and we will help you deciding with that, if required.
 Because of this we probably won't accept Feature-Patches which add features the C3Voc doesn't need.